 |Great for long-term goals||Less liquid, might need to hold when the market is bearish|

 Saving instruments and investment products

-Other than savings accounts, you can also utilize saving instruments such as deposits and government bonds to save your money.
-All banks offer certificates of deposit.
-This is where you put in a certain amount of money and agree to hold it for a certain period of time, in exchange for a higher, fixed interest.
+Other than savings accounts, you can also utilize saving instruments such as deposits and government bonds to act as a money-saving strategy.
+Banks offer fixed deposits, where you pledge to lock in a sum amount of money in a fixed deposit account and agree to keep it with the bank for a certain period in exchange for a higher fixed interest rate.

-Meanwhile, bonds are issued by the government.
-They offer higher interest rates than deposits and potential capital gain.
+Meanwhile, bonds issued by the government offer higher interest rates than deposits and potential capital gain.
 Although the term is a lot longer than deposits – up to twenty years – you are allowed to withdraw your money before the term ends and receive potential profit or loss.

-Now on to the investments.
+Now on to investments.
 Today, there are numerous ways to invest and grow your money.
-You can buy safe assets like gold and accumulate them.
-Or if you’re more aggressive, you can buy stocks or digital currency.
+You can buy physical assets like gold and real estate.
+Or if you’re more adventurous, you can buy stocks or digital currency.

-If you think traditional instruments like gold and stocks aren’t your thing, you can try P2P lending through digital platforms like Minterest.
-At Minterest, you can lend your money to trusted, selected borrowers that range from consumer loans to invoice financing, and earn interest up to 18% p.a.
+If you think traditional instruments like gold and stocks aren’t your thing, you can try digital investment platforms like Minterest.
+Let our team of experts curate the deals from consumer loans to invoice financing for you.
+Download the app to invest anywhere, anytime and earn interest up to 18% p.a.

 Both saving and investing are equally important to succeed.
-We say it is important to do both in order to cover short-term and long-term financial goals, as well as to mitigate the risks.
+We say it is important to do both to cover short-term and long-term financial goals, as well as to mitigate the risks.

 Here’s an extra money management tip from us.
 Before thinking about investing, you should first understand your financial health and risk appetite as an investor.
 Take a simple 3-minute survey to find out about your financial health here and pat yourself on the back for getting started on saving and investing!